puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 language that would offer several improvements over the ERB templates that had been inherited from the Ruby world.
 Because EPP is now the preferred method, it's what we'll be using in this quest.
-Once you understand the basics of templating, however, you can easily the ERB format by referring to the documentation.
+Once you understand the basics of templating, however, you can easily use the ERB format by referring to the documentation.

 An EPP template is a plain-text document interspersed with tags that allow